sunkanmii/Windows-10-Pro-Emulator/README.md

 * Functional date & time ✅
 * Right-click sub-menu to create new file ✅

+> Note: You cannot open apps on this as it's more of a web app and not a full-fledged clone.
+I'll be working on it to add more features soon.
+So stay tuned. :)

 Background images gotten from Windows 10 Pro, using [Lockscreen as wallpaper](https://www.microsoft.com/en-us/p/lockscreen-as-wallpaper/9nblggh4wr7c#activetab=pivot:overviewtab) app.
 Svgs and images downloaded from [flaticon](https://www.flaticon.com/), [icon8](https://icons8.com/), and Windows 10 (used the snip & sketch for the recycle bin cause the svg wasn't available online **hides in shame** 😅).